OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 * Git credentials
 * Certificates
 * Secret values define in steps such as the `Deploy to IIS` and `Deploy to Tomcat` steps
-* Sensitive values defined for secret step templates parameters
+* Sensitive values defined for sensitive step templates parameters

 All these values must be manually reconfigured on the destination server.